Philosophy Course: Introduction to Stoicism

 By the end of this Philosophy of Stoicism course, you will have explored concepts and techniques such as:

-• The historical development of Stoicism and the reasons for its contemporary revival
+• Understanding the historical development of Stoicism and its contemporary revival

-• The lives and philosophical contributions of key Stoic thinkers
+• Identifying the lives, ideas and philosophical contributions of key Stoic thinkers

-• Core Stoic concepts, including virtue, reason, and the nature of a flourishing life
+• Exploring core Stoic concepts including virtue, reason and the nature of a flourishing life

-• The Stoic “psychological apparatus,” including the dichotomy of control and the testing of impressions
+• Understanding the dichotomy of control and the Stoic approach to testing impressions

 Course content